How to Clean a Wood Table

 2.3.
 Protective products for wood surfaces

 Consider getting a good quality wood polish or wax to protect your table after cleaning.
 There are also products designed to fill in small scratches.
 I like to use beeswax – it gives my table a lovely sheen and smells great too!
+These protective products are the final step in how to clean a wood table properly.

-3. How to Clean a Wood Table : A Regular Cleaning Routine
+3. How to Clean a Wood Table: A Regular Cleaning Routine

 3.1.
 Dusting techniques for daily maintenance